kidwellj/mapping_environmental_action/README.md

 - Karl Broman's guide, "[Initial Steps Toward Reproducible Research](http://kbroman.org/steps2rr/)"
 - Kieran Healy's guide, "[The Plain Person’s Guide to Plain Text Social Science](http://kieranhealy.org/files/papers/plain-person-text.pdf)"

 The other advantage of putting this paper here is that readers and reviewers can suggest changes and point out errors in the document.
 To do this, I recommend that you create a github issue by clicking on the green "New issue" button [here](https://github.com/kidwellj/mapping_environmental_action/issues).
 If you must, you can also send me emails.
 More stuff about me [can be found here](http://jeremykidwell.info).

-Thanks for reading!
+To skip ahead and start reading the actual paper, click on [`mapping_draft.rmd`](https://github.com/kidwellj/mapping_environmental_action/blob/master/mapping_draft.Rmd) above.

 Now for...